Healthcare in Hungary

 What sort of health insurance do you have?

 The private insurance’s call centre should be your primary contact whenever you need to see a doctor!
 They cover most medical needs and always arrange appointments with English-speaking doctors!
-Sign your contract in the Stipendium Hungaricum Student Office on the ground floor of building R (weekdays, 9-12).
-Click here for more info!
+Sign your contract at the “SH Office”, in room 101 on the first floor of building R

 You need a valid TAJ card to get access to comprehensive healthcare in public hospitals and clinics.
 If you do not have this card yet, apply as soon as you can